 This EfD-CA Center stands out for its dynamic research team, successful in terms of publications, teaching, and research funding, with strong international recognition.

 As well, the Center puts emphasis to support poverty alleviation and sustainable development through increased use of environmental economics capacity in policymaking processes.
 By strengthening the understanding of the causes and consequences of human decisions ,EfD-CA provides key inputs for policymaking and increasing the interaction between academia and policymakers in Central America.

 Host institution of EfD-CA

-Hosted by the Economy, Environment, and Sustainable Agribusiness (UEAAS, by its Spanish acronym), of the Tropical Agricultural Research and Higher Education Center (CATIE, by its Spanish acronym), located in Turrialba, Costa Rica.
+EfD-CA is hosted by the Division of Research for Inclusive Green Development of the Tropical Agricultural Research and Higher Education Center (CATIE, by its Spanish acronym), located in Turrialba, Costa Rica.

 - Facilitating the use of innovative mechanisms to generate and promote sustainable development